noomerzx/vue-barcode-scanner/README.md

 ```

 * Please note that if "requiredAttr" set to "true" you need to specific some input field with "data-barcode" and then only this input response to scanner
+* `controlSequenceKeys`:  when a control key in this list is encountered in a scan sequence, it will be replaced with <VControlSequence> tags for easy string replacement
+* `callbackAfterTimeout`: this will fire the callback defined in the component once `sensitivity` ms has elapsed, following the last character in the barcode sequence.
+This is useful for scanners that don't end their sequences with ENTER and is backwards compatible with scanners that do.
 ----------------------------------------
 ## Methods
 ### init